runemadsen/ok-go/routes/README.md

 # `/routes`

 This folder holds all routes (controllers) for this application.
-The main file `routes.go` sets up the routes like you know if from `config/routes.rb` from Rails.
-All other files define the actual route functions.
+The main file `routes.go` sets up the routes like `config/routes.rb` in Rails.
+All other files define the actual route functions and their tests.